 Lockout/Tagout Procedure Template

-Let’s say you need a procedure, and you don’t already have one to work from.
+Let’s say you need a LO/TO procedure, and you don’t already have one to work from.
 Where do you start?
 The easiest way is to use a template that includes the basics, and fill in the details.
-You can also request a free guide to help explain what is needed, or see a visual presentation of this basic procedure.
+You can also grab our free lockout tagout guide to help explain what is needed, or see a visual presentation of this basic procedure.

 Lockout/Tagout Procedure for (Company Name/Equipment)